 Disposition and Development Agreement for the sale and development of the property.

-The Planning Commission, Housing Commission, Parks and Recreation Commission, and Las Pulgas Committee will review the proposal as recommending bodies.
-The final decision-making authority will be with the City Council.
+The Planning Commission, Housing Commission, Parks and Recreation Commission, and Las Pulgas Committee reviewed the proposal as recommending bodies.
+The final decision-making authority was with the City Council.